Anasuya: Counsel to Sita

 In the Ramayana, during their exile in the forest, Rama and Sita visit the hermitage of the sage Atri, and the sage and his wife, Anasuya, treat their guests with honour.
-Atri tells Rama about the tapas shakti (power acquired from penance) of his wife: Once, the world was bereft of rains, and the river Ganga had dried up, leading to the planet being plunged into a famine.
+Atri tells Rama about the tapas shakti (power acquired from austerities) of his wife: Once, the world was bereft of rains, and the river Ganga had dried up, leading to the planet being plunged into a famine.
 Upon the request of the devas, Anasuya made the trees bear fruits once more, and resumed the flow of the Ganga.
 She also turned ten days into ten nights when they urged her to do so.
 Hearing about her powers, the prince grows to respect her.
 A similar legend exists in the Shiva Purana, where the goddess Ganga appears before Anasuya due to her devotion.
 The ascetic asks her to stay on the grove near her husband's hermitage, so that she could fetch him her holy water.
 Both Shiva and Ganga stay at the hermitage for a while, blessing the region.

 Anasuya teaches Sita that absolute service to one's husband is the greatest tapas that is ordained to every woman.
 She teaches Sita the strīdharmarahasya, translated as the secrets of the dharma of women, regarding their duties towards their husbands and in-laws.
 The princess regales the tale of her wedding to Rama upon the ascetic's urging.
 The ascetic presents Sita with a very sacred garland, as well as a sublime gem before the couple's departure.